kentlouisetonino/kentlouisetonino/README.md

 ## Software Engineer at Cell 5
 > _Experienced Software Engineer with demonstrated history of working in NodeJS Software Development.
-Also have knowledge in Python and C++.
+Also have basic knowledge in Python and C++.
 Willing to learn old and new technologies with a strong get it done mindset._

 ## Experience
 > **_Software Engineer_** <br />